mr2web/mkdocs/docs/user-guide/configuration.md

     If you're using another source code control tool, you'll want to check its documentation on how to ignore specific directories.

+### serve_from_tmp_dir

+Running `mkdocs serve` when this parameter is set to `True`, mkdocs will build and serve the generated HTML pages from a temporary directory that will be removed when stopped served.
+If this parameter is set to `False`, mkdocs will build and serve the generated HTML pages from the `site_dir` specified directory.
+Please note that this directory will not be removed when stopped served.

+**default**: `True`

 ### extra_css

 Set a list of CSS files in your `docs_dir` to be included by the theme.
 For